To know

 Bake mesh

-When the camera rotation or its Y axis is very low you may have difficulty baking the mesh.
+According to camera settings you may have difficulty baking the mesh.
 Furthermore, Unity’s new navigation system locks the Radius to a minimum of 0.05.

 To get around these obstacles you can use Navigation (Obsolete).